A BRIEF HISTORY

 Through the ongoing networking of the BCRC members, a strong sense of shared purpose around making reentry a priority in the Big Country region has emerged and a growing number of individuals have directly benefited from the cooperative spirit that exists in the area.

-The BCRC seeks to obtain 501(c)3 Nonprofit status in 2023 and will continue to expand its reach into rural communities within the 19-county area it serves, while hosting events to overcome the barriers that returning citizens and their families face.
+The BCRC obtained 501(c)3 Nonprofit status in February 2023 and will continue to expand its reach into rural communities within the 19-county area it serves, while hosting events to overcome the barriers that returning citizens and their families face.

 The mission of the Big Country Reentry Coalition is to facilitate and support the successful return of formerly incarcerated individuals to the community.